Hypnoseon/AI-Aimbot-Expanded/README.md

 **NEW UI** Easier to configurate and run!

 **CURRENTLY ONLY MAIN_TENSORRT.PY WORKS**, For Arduino Leonardo No need for USB Host Shield, you can spoof arduino leonardo and it should be just fine.
+Use USB Host shield, spoof if you want minimal detection.

 ### Features